grinfeld/py_spark_playground/helm/README.md

 #### Notes

-The names of `services` used in script in some cases are different from those appears in the helm.
-Here the list of helm elements installed by `my_helm.sh`:
+The names of `services` used in the script, in some cases, are different from those that appear in the helm.
+Here is the list of helm elements installed by `my_helm.sh`:
 ---------------------------------
 | **my_helm name** | **helm release name** |
 |------------------|-----------------------|